LASIK Eye Surgery

 LASIK Eye Surgery Recovery

-Benefits of LASIK Eye Surgery include quick recovery and restoration of eyesight, better results if you suffer from severe short-sightedness, and treatment that is usually completely pain-free.
+Benefits of LASIK Eye Surgery include quick recovery and restoration of eyesight, better results if you suffer from severe short-sightedness, and treatment with minimal discomfort.
 The inner eye is not touched during the procedure, and no stitches are required.
+Some patients are even back at work the following day!

 LASIK eye surgery is performed in sterile conditions.
-The surgeon applies anaesthetic eye drops to eliminate any pain and a small 'clip' is used to keep the eyelid open.
+The surgeon applies anaesthetic eye drops and a small eyelid holder is used to keep your eyes open throughout the procedure.
+Most patients say they feel a slight pressure on their eye during treatment, but some patients report feeling nothing at all.
 A light suction ring is then applied to the eye to enable a device called a Microkeratome, or more commonly a Femtosecond laser, to create the flap.

 Possible Side Effects of LASIK Eye Surgery

-Complications are rare but can occur and may require further laser or surgical treatment.
-If anything more severe than mild discomfort is experienced, you must return to the clinic as soon as possible or call the 24 hour emergency number to your treating surgeon.
+Complications are rare but, as with all surgeries, can occur and may require further laser or surgical treatment.
+If you experience anything more severe than mild discomfort, you must return to the clinic as soon as possible, or call the 24 hour emergency number for your treating surgeon.

-Side effects from the flap creation are listed on the Consent Form, which you will be asked to complete and sign prior to undergoing LASIK Eye Surgery.
+Side effects from the flap creation are listed on the consent form, which you will be asked to read and sign prior to undergoing LASIK Eye Surgery.
 These effects will reduce gradually during the healing process and only rarely persist.

 Consultation and Treatment

-Optimax leads with IntraLase® laser technology; with [^intralaseLasers] lasers we were the first company to offer this treatment technology nationwide.
+At Optimax, we lead with the latest laser technology.
 The major benefit is that all suitable prescriptions can be treated with bladeless technology, eliminating potential complications and distortions associated with the creating the flap with a blade.
 In addition, more patients achieve 20:20 vision or better, and fewer patients lose sharpness of vision.
-Safety is improved which gives increased confidence to both the doctor and patient, reducing any stress or anxiety.